maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam17/test-1__passage-2.md

 "Finally, conclude with the future vision: 'The stadium of today now **brings together** multiple functions, helping cities to create a **sustainable** future.'"

-"Then, create a compact review screen.
+"Then, create a review screen.
 Arrange the 15 words in two columns.
 For example: `word —— synonyms`."

 "End with a summary question: 'In the next **era**, what new functions do you think stadiums will **acquire** to help create a **sustainable** future?'"